Kevin Foster (cyclist)

-Joseph Kevin Foster IV (born February 29, 1960), known as Kevin Foster, is a mountain biker best known for his 1990 tour across the Great Wall of China; his 1993-1995 tour of the highest points in the United States; and his 1997 tour across Cuba.
-Before finding fame as a bicyclist, he worked in the New York area as an actor and writer.
-In recent years, he has returned to the entertainment industry as an actor, writer, and producer.
+Joseph Kevin Foster IV (born February 29, 1960), also known as Kevin Foster, is an American mountain biker, actor, writer, and producer.

+Foster is known for his three biking tours of the Great Wall of China, the highest points in each U.S. state, and Cuba.

 Early life

-Foster was born in Waterbury, Connecticut, to Joseph Adrian, an accountant, and Stella Lucia (née Vicedomini), a homemaker.
+Foster was born in Waterbury, Connecticut to Joseph Adrian, an accountant, and Stella Lucia (née Vicedomini), a homemaker.
 His siblings included a younger brother and two younger sisters.
 His heritage is English, Irish, and Welsh from his father's side, and Spanish, Italian, and Jewish from his mother.
 Foster was raised in a predominantly Italian household in the North End section of Waterbury, later living in several nearby towns.
-Foster's mother gave her children a strong religious background that began as Catholic (he was an altar boy) and then moved on to Lutheran and Episcopalian (where he sang in the children's choir).
+Foster's mother gave her children a strong religious background that began as Catholic and moved on to Lutheran and Episcopalian.